Disability History

 Asylum Magazine, Vol 1 Issue 1, Spring 1986

-The first issue of Asylum magazine was published in Spring 1986 and included an exclusive interview by Bigwood with the infamous radical (anti) psychiatrist, R.D Laing, one of the last before his death in 1989.
+The first issue was published in Spring 1986 and included an exclusive interview by Bigwood with the infamous radical (anti) psychiatrist, R.D Laing, one of the last before his death in 1989.
 In the interview, Laing was quite critical of the Italian movement because he believed it put political ideology before the provision of support for vulnerable patients.
 Despite this, both Laing and Democratic Psychiatry were heralded in the pages of Asylum, for many years to come.
 This was one of the many contradictions that Asylum has sought to engage with over the last 40 years.

 The title of the magazine was chosen ironically; ‘Asylum’ was the original name of the journal produced first in 1851 by the Association of Hospital Doctors, a precursor the present-day British Journal of Psychiatry.
 It was also about embracing the ideal of genuine asylum.
 Asylum is a Latin word derived from the earlier Greek asulon which means refuge and is related to asulos meaning inviolable.
 So the idea was that the magazine would be an inviolable refuge for heretical views and people.